dyhazard/Phase2.1MultStateModPackage/README.md

 3. Directory with the Phase 2.1 LocalPatientSummary.csv file ("dir.LocPatSum")
 4. Directory for the output (dir.output)

-Note: Missing values in the LocalPatientSummary.csv should be given "NA"
+Note again: Missing values in the LocalPatientSummary.csv should be given "NA"

 # Run the following script in R